Alieze-Ali/team-builder/README.md

 ### Task 2: Minimum Viable Product

-- [ ] Render a list of team members from state.
+- [ ] Render a list of team members from state. - this is the first thing you need to do.
+Start with one team member & their values as a variable object.
 - [ ] Build a form to add a new member to the list of members.

 #### Setup your state

-- [ ] Import the `useState` hook and set up state to keep your team members list.
+- [x] Import the `useState` hook and set up state to keep your team members list.
-- [ ] Give the state variable you just declared a default value.
+- [x] Give the state variable you just declared a default value.
 You will need to keep track of a list of team members and each team member will have several key/value pairs associated with them.
-- [ ] Render your list of team members.
+- [ ] Render your list of team members. - this is the first thing you need to do

 #### Build your form

-- [ ] In `Form.js` build out your markup.
+- [X] In `Form.js` build out your markup.
+Started
 - [ ] Build inputs for `name`, `email` and `role` (backend engineer, frontend engineer, designer, etc. Use your imagination).
 - [ ] You will have to decide which component is responsible for maintaining the _state_ of the form (`Form` itself, or its parent `App`).
 Each approach has advantages and disadvantages.
 - [ ] Render your `Form` component in `App`.
 The `App` component should hand down through props any callback(s) needed for `Form` to do its job (adding new members to your team members state on submit).